 Multiple cross-site scripting (XSS) vulnerabilities in Open Ticket Request System (OTRS) 2.4.x before 2.4.10 and 3.x before 3.0.7 allow remote attackers to inject arbitrary web script or HTML via unspecified vectors.

-Cross-site scripting (XSS) vulnerability in the Petition Node module 6.x-1.x before 6.x-1.5 for Drupal allows remote authenticated users to inject arbitrary web script or HTML via unspecified vectors related to signing a petition.
+Cross-site scripting (XSS) vulnerability in b2evolution 6.7.5 and earlier allows remote authenticated users to inject arbitrary web script or HTML via the site name.